Kilroy Realty Corporation research snapshot

 ai Confidence

-High for reported revenue, net income, FFO, EPS, share count, debt, cash, market-cap math, and dividend metrics because SEC filings and Yahoo Finance data align.
-Medium for occupancy forecasts, lease-up timing, property valuation, and scenario prices because office market conditions can shift quickly with interest rates and employment trends.
+High for reported revenue, net income, FFO, EPS, share count, debt, cash, market-cap math, occupancy, and dividend metrics because the Q2 2026 Form 10-Q, SEC EDGAR XBRL, StockAnalysis.com, and the Q2 2026 earnings call align.
+Medium for lease-up timing, property valuation, same-property NOI trajectory, and scenario prices because office and life science leasing outcomes can shift quickly with interest rates, tenant demand, and AI-driven space absorption.

 investment Certainty